nour-derwich/Dojo_Web_Fundamentals/README.md

 # WELCOME TO INSTRUCTOR WAEL'S GITHUB REPO

-## This branch contains lecture and demo code for the month of September 2022
+## This branch contains lecture and demo code for the month of October 2022

 ### This repo contains all code I have written during class time